sagemath/sagewiki_to_gh-2022-10-10/days24.md

 Accommodation for participants receiving financial support will be in shared double rooms at the Hotel Sommerhaus in Hagenberg, within walking distance to [[http://www.risc.jku.at|RISC]] where the workshop will take place.

 Follow [[https://portal.risc.jku.at/conferences/sage-days-24/support-form|this link]] for the [[https://portal.risc.jku.at/conferences/sage-days-24/support-form|financial support application form]].
-Deadline for applications is March 13th, 2010.
+Deadline for applications is April 12th, 2010.

 === Registration ===